-Sometimes the guilt feels like a storm cloud that envelops me in its clutches.
+Sometimes the guilt feels like a storm cloud that envelopes me in its clutches.
 Breaking free just seems like an impossibility because I don’t know how to be the new me.

 Before my health declined, I was outgoing, sang on the Praise team and was very active at church, went to every ballgame that the grands played, enjoyed watching football and NASCAR, liked working in my flower beds, absolutely loved shopping with my husband…the list could go on forever.
 Plain and simple…I was living a good, full life!

-Skip ahead 2 years and you will find that I am isolated and socially uncomfortable, I am no longer physically able to sing on the Praise team and I miss more services than I attend, I have missed every game this season, I am not able to watch anything much on TV because of the flashes of the moving lights, I cannot work in my flower beds because I don’t have the energy and I can’t handle getting hot, I no longer shop because it takes way too much energy.
+Skip ahead two years and you will find that I am isolated and socially uncomfortable, I am no longer physically able to sing on the Praise team and I miss more services than I attend.
+I have missed every game this season, I am not able to watch anything much on TV because of the flashes of the moving lights.
+It is impossible to work in my flower beds because I don’t have the energy and I can’t handle getting hot.
+And I no longer shop because it takes way too much energy.

 It seems like everything that made me who I was has been stripped away.
 I am not sure how to be this new person…the person left in the wake of the sickness, weakness and pain.
 How do you stop feeling guilty when you can no longer be what you used to be?